 Yet, chances are, this developer’s team is judged by how long it takes to ship stuff, be it features or fixes.
 This leads to perverse incentives.
 If the team is rewarded for shipping quickly, they’re incentivized to ship a bunch of lightweight features that may not noticeably improve the user experience and therefore do nothing to make the product more attractive.
 They may also be rewarded for catching defects early because dealing with them later slows down new development.
 But that has a similarly unintended consequence.
 It means they’re incentivized against taking on ambitious projects that require deeper, more structural (and riskier) work.

 And then there’s the effect on our work-life balance.
 Unless you’re giving people new tools, pushing them to be more productive means pushing them to work longer hours and/or rush through their work, both of which increase stress levels.
-As leaders, we’re shooting ourselves in the foot with this because our team members can’t think creatively or bring their full abilities to bear on a problem if their brains are too busy feeling anxious or exhausted.
+As leaders, we’re shooting ourselves in the foot measuring employee productivity this way, because our team members can’t think creatively or bring their full abilities to bear on a problem if their brains are too busy feeling anxious and exhausted.

 Better alternatives to measuring productivity